 42. Colosseum, Rome, Italy

-Rome is home to many famous historical sites, but none is as impressive as the Colosseum.
+Rome is a huge city (it actually encompasses many small towns and villages within it) with many famous historical sites, but none is as impressive as the Colosseum.
 This huge amphitheater (the largest ever built) was constructed by the ancient Romans in the year 72 AD as a symbol of the might of the ancient Roman Empire.
 That empire may have collapsed, but you can still marvel at this powerful and impressive monument, which is believed to have held up to 80,000 people in its glory days.

 Although it’s now in partial ruins, much of the Colosseum’s structure is still standing as a great testament to the Roman Empire.